Samu Aghehowa: International career

-Prior to receiving his first competitive cap for the Spain senior team in November 2024, Aghehowa was eligible to represent Nigeria through his parents birthplace, but he chose to represent Spain internationally.
+Prior to receiving his first competitive cap for the Spain senior team in November 2024, Aghehowa was eligible to represent Nigeria through his parents' birthplace, but he chose to represent Spain internationally.

 In April 2023, Aghehowa received his first call-up to the Spain under-19 national team.
 In July of the same year, he took part in the 2023 UEFA European Under-19 Championship in Malta, where the Rojita lost to eventual champions Italy in the semi-finals.
 He was a member of Spain's national team for the football tournament at the 2024 Summer Olympics, helping the team in their gold medal-winning run.

-Aghehowa received his first senior international call-up in November 2024 for a couple of Nations League fixtures against Denmark and Switzerland.
+Aghehowa received his first senior international call-up in November 2024 for a pair of Nations League fixtures against Denmark and Switzerland.
 He made his debut against the latter on 18 November at the Estadio Heliodoro Rodríguez López in Santa Cruz de Tenerife, replacing Álvaro Morata at half-time, as Spain won the match 3–2.